 Avoid the West end of the shingle beach at Les Écréhou (by the flag pole on Blanche Ille) due to the Tern nests.
 Seabird Protection Zone Les Ecrehous.

-Sand dunes: Take care during stops not to damage vegetation, which is important for stabilizing dunes and helping them grow.
+Sand dunes: Take care during stops not to damage vegetation, which is important for stabilising dunes and helping them grow.
 Avoid open fires, which damage the dry vegetation.

 Never feed seals.
-In the past, some boat owners have fed Seals at Les Écréhou and as a result, they can be seen in the main lagoon.
+In the past, some boat owners have fed Seals at Les Écréhou; as a result, they can be seen in the main lagoon.

 There are small seal colonies at les Écréhou around la Sabloniére rocks, les Minquiers and near La Conchiére off the south-east coast of Jersey.
 Take care when sea kayaking in this area to reduce disturbance.

 On the water

 ● Be aware of the breeding seasons of birds and seals.

 ● Try to avoid panicking breeding seabirds into flight.